APTUnifi/OnlineShopSimulator/README.md

 ### Dependencies

-* Gradle
+* Gradle 5.6.1
-* Docker
+* Docker 19.03.5
+* Java

 ### How to run Jenkins CI

-From the Docker folder launch:
+If you want to run Jenkins from Mac OS or Windows, skip the first step:

+1. open a terminal and type `sudo iptables -A INPUT -i docker0 -j ACCEPT` ;
-`docker build -t jenkins-pipeline .`

-This command will build the container on which Jenkins will be instancieted with all its dependencies and the pipeline we defined.
-Then, to run it launch:
+2. move to Docker folder and launch `docker build -t jenkins-pipeline .` : this command will build the container on which Jenkins will be instancieted with all its dependencies and the pipeline we defined.

+3. Then, to run it launch:
 `docker run -it --rm --name jenkins-pipeline -p 8081:8080 -v /var/run/docker.sock:/var/run/docker.sock jenkins-pipeline`

-Then, connecting to `localhost:8081` you will be redirect to Jenkins dashboard where you will find the "pipeline" job.
+4. After the terminal prompts "Jenkins is fully up and running", connect to `localhost:8081` and you will be redirect to the Jenkins dashboard where you will find the "pipeline" job.
 Click on it and start the compilation.

 ### Launch the application

-First of all launch a docker mongodb container with:
+1. First of all launch a docker mongodb container with:

-`docker run --rm --name mongo -p 27017:27017 mongo:4.0.5`
+    - `docker run --rm --name mongo -p 27017:27017 mongo:4.0.5`

-Then, from the root folder, run:
+2. Then, from the root project folder:

-`cd OnlineShopSimulator`
+    - `cd OnlineShopSimulator`

-`./gradlew clean app`
+    - `./gradlew clean app`

-`java -jar build/libs/OnlineShopSimulator.jar `
+    - `java -jar build/libs/OnlineShopSimulator.jar `